28 public speaking games ebook

 You'll find all the relevant CCS for Grades 6-12 with links back into their source on the Common Core Standards web site if you want more information.

-And this is the type of practical one-stop-read-choose-print-and-go resource I longed to find when I was full time teaching.*
+...so I know what it's like to be busy and this is the type of practical one-stop-read-choose-print-and-go resource I longed to find.

-Everything you need to know about how to set up and play public speaking games is here, ready and available on your screen at a click.
+Everything you need to know about how to set up and play public speaking games is here, ready and available on your screen.
 Even the resources!
 You do not have to scurry about finding images, or sorting out topics.
 It's all done for you.
-Click and print.
+Click, and print.

 What if I'm an inexperienced or new to leading a group?
 Is this e-book suitable for me?

 Absolutely it is!
 If you're looking for ways to lessen your anxiety about teaching public speaking and the stress your student's typically undergo while learning it, then you'll be prepared to give games a go.
 Start with the simpler activities and build - learn alongside your pupils.
 They'll love, and thank you for it!
 Truly, everything you need to begin is here.

 "I love this ebook!
 It's so much fun and so helpful.
 The speech and presentation games are great for people of all ages who want to learn how to get over their fears of speaking in front of others or just want to become a lot better.
 Susan Dugdale tells you step-by-step how to put these exercises into practice and make it fun and rewarding for for the students and the teacher."